 - International HRM

 Throughout the course students will be encouraged to adopt different perspectives to nurture critical thinking and to form an overarching understanding of the phenomenon studied.

-The course is taught in English and it is structured in series of lectures, case-study sessions and discussions.
-Teamwork is required during the in-class discussions.
-The goal is to generate learning throughout interactive sessions, group work and individual assessment.
+The course is taught in English and it is structured in series of different activities, such as lectures, case-study sessions and discussions.
+Teamwork is required throughout the course.

 Textbook of reference

 Peter J. Buckley, Peter Enderwick, and Adam R. Cross (2018), International Business, Oxford University Press, Oxford, United Kingdom.
 ISBN: 9780199602094